shondecamp/shondecamp-github.io/index.md

 <body>

 <h2>SplitButton Design</h2>
-<p>Experiment wiht the buttons below to see UI behavior in different scenarios</p>
+<p>Experiment with the buttons below to see UI behavior in different scenarios</p>

 <div class="dropdown">
     <button class="dropbtn">